 From accounting to marketing, there are all kinds of tasks that will end up on your to-do list, and you might have employees to manage as well.
 Running a business certainly has its rewards, but with the work you need to put in, the customers you need to please, and the rules and regulations you have to follow, you will start to feel the pressure.

 Still, don’t let the stressful side of running a business put you off the idea.
 Know that there are ways to manage stress, so stay focused.
+Work coaches like Ross Boardman understand that starting your own business can feel overwhelming at times, which is why he offers startup coaching to aspiring entrepreneurs in need of a little guidance.
 It would be a shame to give up on your dream, so here are a few suggestions that we hope you find useful.

 #1: Prioritize me-time

 There will be a lot you need to get to grips with during your business day, but you shouldn’t let your to-do list encroach on your me-time.
 You need to have time to rest, unwind, and relax with the things you enjoy in life, so have a cut off time each day.
 This is your way to keep stress under control, as by leaving your work on your desk, you will be able to focus your mind on other things.

 So, don’t check your work emails after you have finished for the day.
 Don’t be tempted to spend longer in your home office.
 Turn your phone off if you don’t want to be disturbed by your clients or employees.
 Instead, be with your family and friends.
 Catch up on your Netflix binge-watches.
 Or simply have a snooze!
 It can be easy to always ‘be on the clock’ as a business owner, but you will fall prey to burnout symptoms if you don’t make time for yourself.

 #2: Find ways to cut down your to-do list